alexchaomander/FoodTruckFinder/README.md

 The app is hosted on Github Pages [here](http://alexchao56.github.io/FoodTruckFinder/).

-*Note: Because of strange behavior from the Google Maps API, markers may not load on the first access of the page.
-If so, please refresh the page.
+*Note: Because of strange behavior from the Google Maps API, markers may not load on the subsequent accesses of the page.
+This is probably because the page is being cached on your browser and the GET requests to the Google Maps javascript files are returning 304 status codes.
+If so, please open a new browser and access the page.
 If problems persist, you can run it locally by first cloning this repository and running:*

 `python -m SimpleHTTPServer 8080` and going to `localhost:8080`